miggyh27/PupPace/README.md

 # PupPace: Your Smart Walk & Run Companion

-PupPace is a web app I built for dog owners that makes your daily walks way more fun.
-It checks the weather and your dog's breed to suggest the best times to go out, and then acts as your walking buddy with music that changes based on your pace.
+PupPace is a web app for dog owners that makes walks more fun.
+It checks the weather and your dog's breed to suggest the best times to go out, then acts as your walking buddy with music that matches your pace.

 Just start a walk, pick your speed, and PupPace creates a Spotify playlist that keeps up with you.

 ## ✨ Features

-* **Smart Walk Planner**: Figures out the best times to walk based on weather and what your dog likes.
+* **Smart Walk Planner**: Finds the best times to walk based on weather and your dog's breed
-* **The Benji Meter**: Simple color-coded safety score for the current weather.
+* **The Benji Meter**: Color-coded safety score for current weather
 * **Active Walk Mode**:
-    * **Live Timer**: Keeps track of how long you've been walking.
+    * **Live Timer**: Tracks how long you've been walking
-    * **Pace Control**: Pick your intensity (Stroll, Brisk, Jog) and the music changes right away.
+    * **Pace Control**: Pick your speed (Stroll, Brisk, Jog) and music changes
-    * **Dynamic PupPace Playlists**: Creates Spotify playlists based on weather, your dog's energy, and how fast you're walking.
+    * **Dynamic Playlists**: Spotify playlists based on weather, dog energy, and pace
-* **Post-Walk Summary**: Shows you how long you walked and saves your custom playlist.
+* **Post-Walk Summary**: Shows walk duration and saves your playlist
-* **Dog Breed Trivia**: Fun quiz game to play while you're out walking.
+* **Dog Breed Trivia**: Fun quiz game while walking

 ## 🛠️ What I Used